entur/terraform-aiven-kafka-connect-elasticsearch-sink/README.md

 <!-- ci: x-release-please-end -->

-See the `README.md` under each module's subfolder for a list of supported inputs and outputs.
+See the [`README.md`](modules/elasticsearch-sink/README.md)  under module's subfolder for a list of supported inputs and outputs.
 For examples showing how they're implemented, check the [examples](examples) subfolder.

 ### Version constraints